sowsan/hoponaillc.github.io/index.md

       - title: Made with Love
         text: You have to make your websites with love these days!
         icon: fa-heart
-      - title: Other 1
-        text: Some not-so long text here.
-        icon: fa-heart
-      - title: Other 2
-        text: Some not-so long text here.
-        icon: fa-heart

-  - type: portfolio.html
-    # this section has always ID 'portfolio'
-    #section_id: portfolio
-    #background_style: bg-dark
-    projects:
-      - title: Project 1
-        text: This is a very short project description.
-        # the images are located in:
-        # img/portfolio/fullsize
-        # img/portfolio/thumbnails
-        icon: 1.jpg
-        url: '#'
-      - title: Project 2
-        text: This is a very short project description.
-        icon: 2.jpg
-        url: '#'
-      - title: Project 3
-        text: This is a very short project description.
-        icon: 3.jpg
-        url: '#'
-      - title: Project 4
-        text: This is a very short project description.
-        icon: 4.jpg
-        url: '#'
-      - title: Project 5
-        text: This is a very short project description.
-        icon: 5.jpg
-        url: '#'
-      - title: Project 6
-        text: This is a very short project description.
-        icon: 6.jpg
-        url: '#'

   - type: aside.html
     section_id: aside